a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 		5. Example: Web-application
 			1. Each web-app node can cache data in it's own memory
 				1. It resides within the instance (service data say)
-	2. Shared Cache
+	2. Shared Cache (caching is deligated to an external component)
-		1. Higher latency due to an extra hop
+		1. Higher latency due to an extra hop (in network)
+			1. Adds some cost (ms)
 		2. Can scale out ot a distributed cache
 			1. Memcache
 			2. Redis